yatesconsulting/gamCreate4Chromebooks/README.md

 Running the Program

-- Open and edit codes.xlsx to meet your needs
+- copy codesExample.xlsx to codes.xls and edit to meet your needs
-- Save inventory xls* files in the same directory with code
+- Save inventory xls* file(s) in the same directory with code
 - run Python code, hit enter when asked

 gamCreate4Chromebooks.py logic